Service and AdviceCoronavirus: FAQs about student affairs and teaching

 Examination and course requirements

-Will examinations be conducted?
+Will examinations be conducted on campus?

 How do I contact the examination offices?